cwcyau/hdrukphdcourses/README.md

 This website provides information about [Health Data Research UK PhD Programme](https://www.hdruk.ac.uk/careers-in-health-data-science/further-education/phd-programme/) (HDRUK) Immersion Week courses.

-These courses were developed for our HDRUK PhD Programme but in the academic year 2022/23 we are expanding to allow a limited number of PhD students from outside of programme to participate in our courses with a view to expanding further in the future.
+These courses were developed for our HDRUK PhD Programme but in the academic year 2022/23 we are expanding to allow a limited number of PhD students from outside the programme to participate in our courses with a view to expanding further in the future.

 ## Why should you be interested?